Curling: Sweeping

 After the stone is delivered, its trajectory is influenced by the two sweepers under instruction from the skip.
 Sweeping is done for several reasons: to make the stone travel further, to decrease the amount of curl, and to clean debris from the stone's path.
-Sweeping is able to make the stone travel further and straighter by slightly melting the ice under the brooms, thus decreasing the friction as the stone travels across that part of the ice.
+Sweeping is able to make the stone travel farther and straighter by slightly melting the ice under the brooms, thus decreasing the friction as the stone travels across that part of the ice.
 The stones curl more as they slow down, so sweeping early in travel tends to increase distance as well as straighten the path, and sweeping after sideways motion is established can increase the sideways distance.

 One of the basic technical aspects of curling is knowing when to sweep.
-When the ice in front of the stone is swept, a stone will usually travel both further and straighter, and in some situations one of those is not desirable.
+When the ice in front of the stone is swept, a stone will usually travel both farther and straighter, and in some situations one of those is not desirable.
 For example, a stone may be traveling too fast (said to have too much weight), but require sweeping to prevent curling into another stone.
 The team must decide which is better: getting by the other stone, but traveling too far, or hitting the stone.

 Much of the yelling that goes on during a curling game is the skip and sweepers exchanging information about the stone's line and weight and deciding whether to sweep.
 The skip evaluates the path of the stone and calls to the sweepers to sweep as necessary to maintain the intended track.
 The sweepers themselves are responsible for judging the weight of the stone, ensuring that the length of travel is correct and communicating the weight of the stone back to the skip.
 Many teams use a number system to communicate in which of 10 zones the sweepers estimate the stone will stop.
 Some sweepers use stopwatches to time the stone from the back line or tee line to the nearest hog line to aid in estimating how far the stone will travel.